Homepage / Cobalt

 One of the signs of cobalt deficiency in the body is vitamin B12 deficiencies, as well as disorders related to the blood clotting process.
 Insufficient supplies of this element manifest themselves both physically and mentally.
 They manifest themselves in general weakness, apathy, underweight, pale skin, irritability, as well as problems with vision and balance.

-Cobalt vs. other micronutrients
+Cobalt and other micronutrients

 If you have any questions about the information posted on the site, we encourage you to contact our Foundation directly.